No Products in the Cart

 Tights have a sheer factor (this is the denier – the higher the denier, the thicker they will be).
 Because of this, the leg is more contoured.
 It presents clean lines on your body and dresses up your overall look.
 The only downside is that tights truly are a foundational piece and require a skirt or dress for coverage, but leggings aren't pants either!

 Hipstik Legwear's design proves that comfort and style do not have to be mutually exclusive.
 Hipstik combines the love factor and movement-ability of a comfortable pair of leggings with the styled up look of a pair of hosiery.
-If you're new to hosiery, start with a pair of opaque Hipstik Black Footless style at 97 denier.
+If you're new to hosiery, start with a pair of opaque Black Footless Tights or Plus Size Footless Tights at 97 denier.